How to get a business loan with an LLC

 A limited liability company (LLC) is a popular business structure chosen by millions of small business owners.
 It offers tax advantages and protections that limit the legal liability of the LLC’s members.
 LLCs are also simple and affordable to register.

-Wondering how and where to get an LLC business loan?
-They’re available through traditional banks, credit unions and online lenders, but before you apply, there are steps to take to make sure it’s the right choice for you.
+Yet beyond registering as an LLC, you may need to get an LLC business loan to cover business expenses or expansion.
+These loans are available through traditional banks, credit unions and online lenders.
+But before you apply, there are steps to take to make sure you choose the right type of loan.
 You’ll also want to do everything possible to ensure you’re approved.

 Here’s what you need to know about LLC loans and the steps you should take to get one.